-In accordance with Government Auditing Standards, we have also issued our report dated June 22, 2018, on our consideration of CCCERA's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, agreements, and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated June 19, 2019, on our consideration of CCCERA's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, agreements, and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering CCCERA's internal control over financial reporting and compliance.

+Brown ARMSTRONG

-Brown Armstrong ACCOUNTANCY CORPORATION
+ACCOUNTANCY CORPORATION

 Brown Armstrong

-Secountancy Corporation
+Accountancy Corporation

-Bakersfield, California June 22, 2018
+Bakersfield, California June 19, 2019

-MANAGEMENT'S DISCUSSION AND ANALYSIS
+MANAGEMENT'S DISCUSSION AND ANALYSIS December 31, 2018 and 2017

-As management of the Contra Costa County Employees' Retirement Association (CCCERA), we offer readers of CCCERA's financial statements this narrative overview and analysis of the financial position and results of operation for the years ended December 31, 2017 and 2016.
-The information presented here, in conjunction with the Notes to the Financial Statements beginning on page 30, provide a clear picture of CCCERA's overall financial status and activities.
+As management of the Contra Costa County Employees' Retirement Association (CCCERA), we offer readers of CCCERA's financial statements this discussion and analysis (MD&A) of the financial position and results of operation for the years ended December 31, 2018 and 2017.
+The information presented here, in conjunction with the Notes to the Financial Statements beginning on page 34, provide a clear picture of CCCERA's overall financial status and activities.